Seneca-ICTOER/OSL745/docs/Labs/lab10.md

 - What was the easiest part for you?
 - How did you find this course?

 Leave your Elastic Beanstalk instance running, but shut down your learner lab.
-Try accessing your wordpress install.
+Try accessing your wordpress site.
 It should still be accessible.

 ## Lab 10 Sign-Off (Show Instructor)